sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 		vim Vagrantfile # Uncomment provider virtualbox section that enables `vb.gui`. vagrant up

-* For fwdev, verify that Monodevelop can start FieldWorks using the debugger, and that you can start flexbridge from fieldworks, such as by clicking "Get project from colleague".
+* See Smoke tests section below.

 * Clean up box test machine.
 In the `test` directory, run the following.
 Then delete the `test` directory.
 The `vagrant box remove` command removes the internally stored copy of the base box (to free disk space); it's not removing the '../foo' *file*, but internally stored data with the designation of '../foo'.

 		vagrant destroy
 		vagrant box remove '../fwdev-w1604-0.0.0.box'

 * Create a `.json` file to describe and version the box.
+(Use another box's .json file as a template.)

 * Upload the `.json` and `.box` files to the server.

 * Adjust permissions on the files on the server so it's easier for others to maintain them.

-		chmod g+x *box *json
+		chmod g+w *box *json

 	If you created a new directory, also chmod g+x that new directory.

-* If this is a new box, then you may want to create a new file somewhere like `FwSupportTools/vagrant/testing/fwtest-w1804/Vagrant`.
+* If this is a new box, then you may want to create a new file somewhere like `FwSupportTools/vagrant/testing/fwtest-w1804/Vagrantfile`.

 ## Modifying the base box